 - 38.0 Supervision is the continued responsibility of the provider.
 The provider must take reasonable action to provide for the health, safety, and well-being of a resident, including protection from physical, emotional, social, moral, and personal exploitation while in care.
 The provider is responsible for providing the amount of supervision indicated by a resident's age, developmental level, physical, emotional, and social needs. - 38.1 Providers should ascertain the youth's current program designation level in order to determine the minimum staffing ratios required.
 See CCI staffing ratio standards. - 38.2 Youth in PSPs must be supervised under the same standards as general RBWO programs.
 Youth may be assessed for "Graduated Independence" which outlines decreasing levels of supervision based upon the program objectives, the youth's maturity and other factors. - 38.3 The youth's supervision plan must include how the youth will be supported in supervising their child.
-Youth should do the best of their ability be in partnership with their adult caretaker in the care of the baby.
-This should be negotiated, discussed and be a part of the assessment process. - 38.4 Providers will assist the Division with providing transportation when necessary to achieve the youth's goals and providing opportunities for community and family connections. - 38.5 Provider must ensure, in consultation with the child's doctor, that all meals follow the USDA guidelines for babies, children, adolescents and adults.
-The guidelines must be posted where they are easily accessible for reference. - 38.6 The provider will utilize appropriate intervention techniques to diffuse crisis situations and provide conflict resolution training to parenting teens, particularly during resident meetings.

-38.7 The provider will comply with all RCCL, state law and RBWO requirements for Childcare Licensing Institutions in the State of Georgia.
+The adult caregiver should work in partnership with the youth in caring for the baby. - 38.4 Providers will assist the Division with providing transportation when necessary to achieve the youth's goals and providing opportunities for community and family connections. - 38.5 Provider must ensure, in consultation with the child's doctor, that all meals follow the USDA guidelines for babies, children, adolescents and adults.
+The guidelines must be posted where they are easily accessible for reference. - 38.6 The provider will utilize appropriate intervention techniques to diffuse crisis situations and provide conflict resolution training to parenting teens, particularly during resident meetings. - 38.7 The provider will comply with all RCCL, state law and RBWO requirements for Childcare Licensing Institutions in the State of Georgia.